Honey-Garlic Shrimp

 Storage

-This will stay well in an airtight container in the fridge for about 1 week.
+This will stay well in an airtight container in the fridge for about 3 days.

-What to Serve with Honey Garlic Shrimp
+What to Serve With Honey Garlic Shrimp

 Pin this now to find it later